vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages.md

 added 49° 32' 39" to these mean tropical longitudes arrived at from the rules used, so as to get the longitudes measured from the vernal equinox of Aryabhạta's time.

 Hence we see that the assumed positions of the mean planets at the beginning of the astronomical Kaliyugá were really incorrect and the assumption was not a reality.
-But of what use this assumption was in Aryabhata's time, i.e., 499 A.D., is now set forth below.'
+But of what use this assumption was in Aryabhaṭa's time, i.e., 499 A.D., is now set forth below.'

 254

-Aryabhata says that when he was 23 years old, 3600 years of.
+Aryabhaṭa says that when he was 23 years old, 3600 years of.
 Kali bad elapsed.
 According to his Ārdharātrika system:

 3600 years - 1/1200 of a Mahāyuga=1314931.5 days.
 Again according to his Audayika system :.

 3600 years=1/1200 of a Mabāyuga=1314931.25 days.

-Honce according to both these systems of astronomy of Aryabhata, by counting 3600 years from the beginning of the astronomical Kali epoch, we arrive at the date March 21, 499 A.D., Ujjayini mean time, 12 noon.
+Honce according to both these systems of astronomy of Aryabhaṭa, by counting 3600 years from the beginning of the astronomical Kali epoch, we arrive at the date March 21, 499 A.D., Ujjayini mean time, 12 noon.
 The unreality of the Kali epoch is also evident from this finding.
 However, the position of mean planets at this time work out an given in table 26 below.

 about 57 B. C. Moreover a critical examination of inscriptions show the following details about this era.